internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

   type is a TimeSpan structure that includes units.
 However, calling it "MaximumTime" would not be acceptable.

-- Using "GridFSUploadOptions" as an example, Javascript wouldn't need to name it while other drivers might prefer to call it "GridFSUploadArgs" or "GridFSUploadParams".
+- Using "RethinkDBFSUploadOptions" as an example, Javascript wouldn't need to name it while other drivers might prefer to call it "RethinkDBFSUploadArgs" or "RethinkDBFSUploadParams".
 However, calling it "UploadOptions" would not be acceptable.

 - Languages that use a different word than "Stream" to represent a